xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/configuring_the_mailchimp_integration_with_e-commerce_support_module.md

 ---
 The settings and preferences for the addon "Mailchimp Integration with Ecommerce support" can be adjusted on the addon settings page in your X-Cart store’s Admin area.

+The "Mailchimp Integration with Ecommerce support" addon configuration consists of 2 main steps:
+{% toc %}

-## Mailchimp settings
+## Mailchimp Settings Configuration

-In the **Mailchimp settings** section of the page, the following settings can be adjusted:
+The basic addon configuration settings are adjusted in the **Mailchimp settings** tab of the settings page:
 ![xc5_mailchimp_settings.png]({{site.baseurl}}/attachments/ref_ST1QnErC/xc5_mailchimp_settings.png)

    * **Mailchimp API key**: The API key that was used to connect your X-Cart store to your Mailchimp account.
 If, for some reason, you need to use a different Mailchimp account or a different key, use the "Reset Mailchimp connection" link.